anoma/nspec/docs/tutorial/engines/index.juvix.md

       ;
     ```

-    Note that the `GreeterEnvironment` now also has a non-trivial state type.
+    Note that the `GreeterEnvironment` has a non-trivial state type;
-    Also,
+    also,
-    the idea behind the naming for `GreetingEngineEnvironments`
+    the pattern behind the naming for `GreetingEngineEnvironments`
-    is that we are implementing the _Greeting_-protocol
+    is that we are implementing the _greeting_-protocol
     and that the type `GreetingEngineEnvironments`
-    embeds all possible engine environment needed for the _greeting_-protocol.
+    embeds all possible engine environments needed for the greeting-protocol.

-    We have defined the type `GreetingEngineEnvironments`
+    Once we have defined the type `GreetingEngineEnvironments`,
-    and thus can finally form sets of engine environments.
+    we can finally form sets of engine environments.

     ```juvix
     GreetingEngineSet : Type := Set GreetingEngineEnvironments;